 Arnside is a 30-minute stroll away from Silverdale, playing its part in Britain’s smallest area of outstanding natural beauty.
 Arnside Knott (522ft) dominates a rocky peninsula where the village of Arnside sits.
 From its past of small coasters, steamers and yachts calling there, today Arnside welcomes many visitors to enjoy its bustling seaside village made up of a multitude of independent shops, pubs, cafes and restaurants.

 Silverdale, Kendal, Arnside are all part of the bucolic Lake District.
-This area is a favourite for walkers and has a special place in British literary history.
-Home to authors such as Beatrix Potter, John Ruskin and Wordsworth, it’s little wonder this area has such awe-inspiring landscapes.
+This area has a special place in British literary history.
+Home to authors such as Beatrix Potter and Wordsworth, it’s little wonder as this area has such awe-inspiring landscapes.

-The landscapes found there makes the area an enduring favourite for walkers, while the varied landscapes, ecosystems and waterways provide the perfect setting for sporting enthusiasts such as fishermen, cyclists, mountain climbers and more.
+The landscapes found there makes the area an enduring favourite for walkers, while the varied landscapes and waterways provide the perfect setting for sporting enthusiasts such as cyclists, mountain climbers and more.

 Far Arnside